 The southward excavation using drilling and blasting began in April 2017 and was completed for both main tunnels in October 2020.

-Final lining is currently being completed in the access tunnel and the Trens emergency stop (Trens central tunnel and connecting/ventilation tunnels), as is the laying down of the base slabs in the section of the exploratory tunnel excavated using drilling and blasting.
-The tunnel-within-a-tunnel in the eastern logistics cavern has been constructed.
+The final lining is currently being completed along the access tunnel and the Trens emergency stop, as well as the lining of the section of the exploratory tunnel excavated using drilling and blasting.

 Access tunnel to the emergency stop (completed) | ||